BENEATH STARLIGHT IS OUT NOW

 Beneath Starlight is available now from the following places:

 All of these stories are set in the same world as Beneath Starlight; however, they do take place in different countries and different periods in history.
 Two of them (King’s Men and Silver) directly introduce characters from Beneath Starlight.
-You can read them online, or download them for free from Smashwords, Barnes & Noble, Sony, Diesel or iTunes.
+You can read them online, or download them for free from Smashwords, Barnes & Noble, Diesel or iTunes.

 ‘The narrow stretch of grass separating the chapel from the cloister had saved it from the fire, but not from desecration…’